Markdown2/site/source/syntax/_posts/2013-05-13-Configuration.md

 `css`         | none    | Will import CSS file on the page.
 You can include few separated by coma.
 `javascript`  | none    | Will load external Javascript.
 You can include few separated by coma.
 `bootstrap`   | 0       | To load twitter bootstrap CSS vile or not.
+`date` |  none | Publish date.
+Will be placed at the bottom of document.
+Time is optional.

 `css` and `javascript` result example.